 Each fall, the MA TESOL program enrolls approximately 8-10 new students who come from around the United States and other parts of the world.
 Applicants should have a four-year degree and a strong undergraduate record, particularly in courses taken during the last two years of study.
 It is advisable for students to have taken some coursework in a related field as an undergraduate, but it is not required.

 - Applications to the MA TESOL program are submitted online.
 Note: The application form will ask you if you are interested in a graduate assistantship.
 Applicants who are accepted by the TESOL program and are interested in an assistantship will be considered for opportunities that may become available within the Department of Linguistics and Languages or affiliated units such as the Center for Language Teaching Advancement (CeLTA).
 Further details will be provided when these opportunities are announced.
 Applying for a teaching assistantship with the English Language Center is a separate process.
 Please see the Financial Aid page of our website for information and a link to their application form.

 - Students are admitted only for the FALL semester.

-- Applicants should have their materials submitted by the end of January and no later than the end of March to be considered for the following fall semester.
-Those who are planning to apply for a teaching assistantship with the English Language Center should submit their application materials for the TESOL program by no later than mid January.
+- In general, applicants should have their materials submitted by the end of January and no later than the end of March to be considered for the following fall semester.
+Those who are planning to apply for a teaching assistantship with the English Language Center should submit their application materials to the TESOL program by no later than mid January.

 - There is no provisional or conditional admission.